Dhairya-Khara/Intentful/README.md

 To run the application in your browser, go to: https://intentful.herokuapp.com/

+## Documentation

-To see documentation for our Use Case Logic, visit https://intentful-docs.herokuapp.com/
+As Techy Blinders, we invite developers to contribute to the Intentful project.
+Hence, we have provided a documentation for our Use Case Logic, which can be accessed at https://intentful-docs.herokuapp.com/